 So, how do we fix this carrying cost issue?
 Start with some decent projections of how much supply you’ll need and when you’ll need it.

 The best guiding point is what you’ve sold in the past.
 If you’ve sold 50 items per month for the past 12 months, chances are that you’ll need 50 this month.

 You also need to consider seasonality like month end spike or holiday sales.

 Drop Shipping simply means direct delivery of goods from the manufacturer to the retailer or customer.
 It is really the ideal scenario from an inventory management perspective.

-Instead of having to carry inventory and ship products yourself—whether internally or through third-party logistics—the manufacturer or wholesaler takes care of it for you.
+Instead of having to carry inventory and ship products yourself through sales channel, internally or through third-party logistics the manufacturer or wholesaler takes care of it for you.

 Basically, you completely remove inventory from the process!